nhsuk/betahealth/content/conditions/hernia/types-of-hernia/main-content-2.md

 ### Hernias in the groin

-An Inguinal hernia shows in the upper thigh, groin or a swelling around the scrotum.
+An inguinal hernia shows in the upper thigh, groin or as a swelling around the scrotum.
 The bowel pushes into an area called the inguinal canal.
 It’s the most common type of hernia and mostly affects men.